Fire whirl: Notable examples

+On 26 July 2018, a massive fire tornado, later known as the 2018 Carr Fire tornado would hit the town of Redding, California, killing 4 and injuring 6 other.
+It would be the most powerful tornado to ever hit the state, receiving an EF3 rating from the National Weather Service, with maximum windspeed of 143mph (230km/h).

-On August 15, 2020, for the first time in its history, the U.S. National Weather Service issued a tornado warning for a pyrocumulonimbus created by a wildfire near Loyalton, California, capable of producing a fire tornado.
+On 15 August 2020, for the first time in its history, the U.S National Weather Service issued a tornado warning for a pyrocumulonimbus created by a wildfire near Loyalton, California, capable of producing a fire tornado.
+3 fire tornadoes were confirmed, two of which was rated EF1.

-On January 11, 2025, a fire whirl was spotted in the Palisades wildfire.
+On 24 July 2024, during the Jasper wildfires near Jasper, Alberta, Canada, a large fire tornado was generated, burning and flattening large swaths of forest.
+Analysis of tree-fall damages by the Northern Tornado Project (NTP), along Natural Resources Canada (NRCan), suggested the tornado could have reached EF4-EF5 equivalent intensity on the Enhanced Fujita scale, with a near-100% tree breakage and debarking near the Wabasso Campground.

+Through out the Palisades wildfire, multiple fire whirls were reported and captured by helicopters.

-On July 12, 2025, a strong and nearly stationary fire tornado was spawned from the Deer Creek wildfire in San Juan County, Utah.
+On 12 July 2025, a strong and nearly stationary fire tornado was spawned from the Deer Creek wildfire in San Juan County, Utah.
 Despite being rated EF2 and damaging a fire engine belonging to the Bureau of Land Management, no injuries or fatalities would occur in relation to this fire tornado.

+On 2 August 2026, a large and stationary fire tornado was captured on camera in Harney County, Oregon.
+No known casualties were reported.

 Blue whirl

 In controlled small-scale experiments, fire whirls are found to transition to a mode of combustion called blue whirls.
 The name blue whirl was coined because the soot production is negligible, leading to the disappearance of the yellow color typical of a fire whirl.
 Blue whirls are partially premixed flames that reside elevated in the recirculation region of the vortex-breakdown bubble.
 The flame length and burning rate of a blue whirl are smaller than those of a fire whirl.